SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/linux.md

 ### Step 2: Configure the source template

 In this step, you will configure the yaml required for Linux Collection.

-Below are the inputs required:
+Below are the inputs required for configuration:

 - **Name**.
 Name of the source template.
 - **Description**.
 Description for the source template.

 #### Logs Collection
 - **Fields/Metadata**.
 You can provide any customer fields to be tagged with the data collected.
 By default sumo tags _sourceCategory with the value otel/linux
 - **Logs**.
-The following fields are pre-populated with default paths for common log files that are used in different Linux distributions.
+The following fields are pre-populated with default paths, for common log files that are used in different Linux distributions.
 Not all paths might be relevant for your operating system.
-Please modify the list of files as required or leave the default values.
+Modify the list of files as required or leave the default values.

 #### Metrics Collection
 - **Metrics**.
 Select the metric scrappers you want to enable.
-By default metric collection for CPU,memory,disk,load,file system,network and paging are enabled.
-Process metric collection is disabled by default.
+By default, metric collection for CPU, memory, disk, load, file system, network, and paging are enabled and process metric collection is disabled.

 ##### Enable process metric collection (Optional)